Real Estate Professional Status

 One strategic decision REP-eligible taxpayers face is whether to group rental activities.
 The IRS allows taxpayers to treat multiple rental activities as a single activity for material participation purposes.
 This can make it easier to meet the material participation standard.
 However, once you elect to group your rental activities, you must continue to group them in future years unless there’s a significant change in your circumstances.

 Deduction of Rental Losses Against Non-Passive Income: This is the primary advantage.
-Subject to possible limitations beyond the scope of this article, qualifying as a REP allows you to deduct losses from rental activities against non-passive income if you materially participate in the rental activities.
+Subject to possible limitations beyond the scope of this article, qualifying as a Real Estate Professional allows you to deduct losses from rental activities against non-passive income if you materially participate in the rental activities.

-Exemption from Net Investment Income Tax (NIIT): REPs may also be exempt from the 3.8% NIIT on rental income, given that the income is derived from a non-passive activity.
+Exemption from Net Investment Income Tax (NIIT): Real Estate Professionals may also be exempt from the 3.8% NIIT on rental income, given that the income is derived from a non-passive activity.

 Simply Having a Real Estate License: Just because you have a real estate license doesn’t automatically qualify you as a REP. You must meet the specific criteria mentioned above.